nemo0622/pokeemerald-expansion/Seaglass README.md

 - Mystery Gift Codes feature branch (rare candy cheat?
 MAKE A POLL)
 - Change Brendan and May string names to Ethan and Lyra based on poll results
 - Random nicknames option?
+- Full screen start menu? could be cool
+- PLAY THROUGH THE GAME!
+First do my own playthrough and keep a list of bugs on phone, then release a public development build

 Later Additions (After Release 1.0):
 - Make changes to Aqua/Magma dialogue!